By state

 Statue Of Liberty National Monument

-The Statue of Liberty is one of the most recognizable landmarks on earth, and visiting in person genuinely delivers something a photograph cannot: the scale, the harbor context, and the weight of what the monument represents.
+The Statue of Liberty is one of the most recognized landmarks on earth, and visiting in person delivers something photographs cannot: the scale, the harbor setting, and the layered history of what this monument meant to millions of immigrants arriving in America.

 NPS photo / Michael B. Shaver